norbraille/norbraille/doc/README-workflow.md

 We convert the odt back to a Word document in step 6.
 This is because there is a bug hitting us in Pandoc when converting from odt to html.

+## Wishes for the future

+We still don't have a prepared solution for having only one source document that can be easily converted to braille on paper, and at the same time work as source for html and pdf document.
+Ultimately we want to use Unicode braille and our new fonts in the source document, but we are not sure that braille conversion software like Duxbury and CX for Word support it.
+We will look deeper into this at a later time.